Géraldine Schwarz: Reception

 In many countries the book triggered discussions about how they are facing their own history.
 In her comments at the award ceremony of the Winfried-Prize cultural scientist Aleida Assmann, Germany's expert on cultural and communicative memory, said that Schwarz "has invented a new genre", a book whose framework is "not only transnational, but also transgenerational".
 It shows, from Assmann's point of view, "that it is possible to keep up sentiments and family loyalty, and still face historical facts", and thus make from memory an irreplaceable foundation of civic education and the self-image of a nation.

 The director of the NS-Dokumentationszentrum in Munich Mirjam Zadoff wrote in Der Spiegel: "Schwarz describes as those who forget all those who today again call for forgetting, who compare the Nazi era to a birdshit in history and dispraise the Holocaust memorial as a memorial of disgrace.

 Samantha Power wrote in The Washington Post: "Schwarz embeds her appeal to citizens and nations to do memory work in a gripping detective story centered on her own family's history.
 She has a gift for finding the single scene or exchange of dialogue that drives home her points ...
 Schwarz's book deserves to be read and discussed widely in the United States principally for all it has to teach us about the urgency of confronting the darkest dimensions of our own history."

 Susan Glasser commented in The New Yorker: "Out of all the books I read this year—and I read many, stuck at home during 2020s endless quarantine—the one that resonated perhaps the most was Those Who Forget ...
 It made the very convincing case that, until and unless there is a full accounting for what happened with Donald Trump, 2020 is not over and never will be."

-In Spain Juan Luis Cebrián wrote in El País: "We are facing a similar memory struggle today and it is reflected in the controversy about transferring the corpse of dictator Francisco Franco as well as in the fraudulent invention of Katalonian history by supporters of independence".
-In the Netherlands Bas Heijne wrote: "Schwarz calls for a retrospect to the present: Don't be a Mitläufer like your grandparents ...
+I In the Netherlands Bas Heijne wrote: "Schwarz calls for a retrospect to the present: Don't be a Mitläufer like your grandparents ...
 Even though you think that your contribution hardly makes a difference, you still can play an important role in history."